 Spare and replacement parts can be ordered from your local representative or Harsco Industrial, Patterson-Kelley by calling (877) 728-5351.
 The fax number is (570)476-7247.
-Refer to the parts list shown on the assembly drawing provided with this manual.
-Factory direct replacement parts must be used to ensure that the boiler operates correctly.
-Technical information is also available at the above number or at the Harsco Industrial, Patterson-Kelly website www.harscopk.com.
-When ordering replacement parts please have the model number and serial number of your boiler available.
+Refer to the parts list shown on the assembly drawing

 Use of non-factory-authorized replacement parts is not recommended for this equipment.
 All control components are engineered for safety and are designed to work in unison with each of the other components.
 Use of non-factory-authorized replacement parts would jeopardize the functionality of the safety features as well as the performance of the boiler.